nxp-mcuxpresso/mcuxsdk-examples/_boards/frdmmcxl255/driver_examples/mu/polling/example_board_readme.md

 Running the demo
 ===============
-When the demo runs successfully, the log would be seen on the OpenSDA terminal like as below and LED will blink:
+When the demo runs successfully, the log would be seen on the terminal like as below and LED will blink:

 ~~~~~~~~~~~~~~~~~~~~~
 MU example polling!